-Within the past decade or so, researchers have realized that the sedentary and prominently indoor lifestyle that humans have evolved into is detrimental to our health and well-being.
-More and more people are realizing that to maintain a healthy body weight, mindset and appearance, the indoor and sedentary lifestyle must change.
+Within the past decade or so, researchers have realized that the sedentary and prominently indoor lifestyle is detrimental to our health and well-being.
+Realize that to maintain a healthy body weight, mindset, and appearance, the indoor and sedentary lifestyle must change.

 If I spend more time outside with good sun protection, will it help my skin?

 Just “being outside” will not improve the skin’s health or appearance.
 While being outside may be better for your skin than working inside a polluted, dirty indoor environment, being out in the ‘wilderness’ does not miraculously cure acne or wrinkles.

 Can exercise help my skin?

 In the past decade, research has been published to show a correlation between being active and having healthy skin.
 Although the research is still in its early stages, it is quite possible that exercising does more than sculpting your body.

 When exercising outside, make sure to put on sun protection.
 A recent publication has further supported the belief that a proper sunscreen will provide, not only long-term future protection from photo-aging (i.e. wrinkling) but will also ensure that the wearer ends up with more youthful skin.

 What does saltwater do for your skin that freshwater can’t?